pollination/pollination-docs/rhino-plugin/pollination-commands/po_setdoorproperties.md

-# PO\_SetDoorProperties
+# PO_SetDoorProperties

-Modify Door properties for one or more selected honeybee Doors.
+Edit door properties for one or more selected doors.